Skip to content

 5. RenderCV uses three virtual environments:

-• default: For the development.
-It contains packages like Ruff, Black, etc.
+• default: For the development and testing.
+It contains packages like Ruff, Black, pytest etc.

 • docs: For building the documentation.